assemble/assemble-example/README.md

 ### Usage

-Let's start with the basics.
-This is everything Assemble requires to successfully build a project:
+This is all Assemble needs to successfully build a project:

 ```js
 assemble: {